Harvard-CS-1200/cs1200/fall2025/faq.md

 <b> Do exams have revision videos? </b>
 </summary> <br>

-Unfortunately not -- the problem sets are meant to measure learning, which is why pset grading is kind of designed so anyone can reach the satisfactory (R) level.
+Unfortunately not -- the problem sets are meant to facilitate learning, which is why pset grading is kind of designed so anyone can reach the satisfactory (R) level.
 Exams, however, are meant to be our main factor in determining whether you've really internalized course content -- we'll have plenty of materials to help you prepare but no revision mechanism.

 </details>